 Over the last three years, the Company has converted significantly all of its distribution system from a conventional sales method to a pre-sell method in which sales personnel either visit or call a customer to determine the customer's requirements for their order.
 This pre-sell method has enabled the Company to add a significant number of new product and package combinations and provides the capacity to add additional product offerings in the future.
 The Company closed three sales distribution centers during 2004 in addition to four sales distribution centers closed in 2003.
 The Company believes that these sales distribution center closings along with changes in its methods of distribution will reduce overall costs and improve productivity in the future.
 The Company will continue to evaluate its distribution system in an effort to improve the process of distributing products to customers.
-Shipping and handling costs related to the movement of finished goods from manufacturing locations to sales distribution centers are included in S,D&A expenses and totaled \$176.3 million and \$168.1 million in 2004 and 2003, respectively.
+Shipping and handling costs related to the movement of finished goods from manufacturing locations to sales distribution centers are included in cost of sales.
+Shipping and handling costs related to the movement of finished goods from sales distribution centers to customer locations are included in S,D&A expenses and totaled \$176.3 million and \$168.1 million in 2004 and 2003, respectively.
 Customers do not pay the Company separately for shipping and handling costs.